Amplifying Climate Feedbacks

 The health and human rights approach to climate change

-2015 Planetary amplifying feedback confirmed The big (Mar 2015) climate change feedback news is that the strong +ve amplifying natural GHG feedback (CO2-methane-nitrous oxide) that ends ice changes by switching to an interglacial warm period, is confirmed by research (article global warming does increase warming).
+2015 Planetary amplifying feedback confirmed The big (Mar 2015) climate change feedback news is that the strong +ve amplifying natural GHG feedback (CO2-methane-nitrous oxide) that ends ice changes by switching to an interglacial warm period, is confirmed by research (global warming does increase warming).
 University of Exeter.
 "Direct evidence for a positive feedback in climate change: Global warming itself will likely accelerate warming."
 ScienceDaily.

 The most dangerous of all feedbacks to the planet is methane from melting sub-sea floor frozen solid methane gas hydrates, and from Oct 2015 research it looks like it has started, as also previously suggested by Arctic research.